 Carbon Neutral Commuters offset tons of carbon emissions

-App State’s Carbon Neutral Commuter program, which allows students, faculty and staff to purchase carbon offsets along with yearly parking passes, has helped offset 12,565 tons of carbon emissions as of April 2021.
+App State’s Carbon Neutral Commuter program, which allows students, faculty and staff to purchase carbon offsets along with yearly parking passes, has helped offset about 15,000 tons of carbon emissions since it began in 2014.

 $1 million-plus in locally sourced food purchased